-LeBron James Doubles Down On Criticism Of Daryl Morey After Backlash
+NESN

 The Los Angeles Lakers star has faced plenty of criticism after calling Houston Rockets general manager Daryl Morey “misinformed” for tweeting his support for the protesters in Hong Kong.
 He quickly took to Twitter to clarify those comments, but that didn’t go over so well, either.

-James had another chance to clarify his comments on Tuesday when USA Today’s Mark Media asked if he understood where the criticism was coming from.
+James had another chance to clarify his comments Tuesday when USA Today’s Mark Medina asked if he understood where the criticism was coming from.
 And his response was, well, more of the same.

 “I mean, it’s a tough situation that we’re all in right now, — as an association, as us as athletes, owners, GM’s, and whatever, so forth.
 I think when an issue comes up if you feel passionate about it or you feel like its something you want to talk about, then so be it,” he said, via Medina.
 “I also don’t think that every issue should be everybody’s problem as well.